pandeleo/in-progress/README.md

-A project to develop a platform about craftsman search enginee
+A project to develop a platform about craftsman search enginee.
+This platform will be destinated for Romania's market.